cybershiptrooper/autoprobing/TASK.md

 - Never use the distributions from LiarsBench (it should generalise out of distribution)
 - The best probe training method should not be beat by other probing methods after a quick hyperparameter search.
 Hyperparameters include: layer, learning rate, number of training steps and regularization (if any)
+- The same probing method should be used across all layers of the model.
+- Never use any test or validation data to train the probes.
+That will definitely poison the evaluation and make it meaningless.
 - The base models must be 'llama-70b-3.3'

 While iterating, you can of course modify any of the above, but for a run to count, it must follow those constraints.